fieldtrip/website/faq/mexmaci64_cannot_be_opened_because_the_developer_cannot_be_verified.md

 # MATLAB complains that mexmaci64 cannot be opened because the developer cannot be verified

-When you try to use FieldTrip on macOS Catalina, you may get the error
+When you try to use FieldTrip on macOS Catalina or later, you may get an error like

 ```matlab
 "ft_getopt.mexmaci64" cannot be opened because the developer cannot be verified.